• Recipes

 What Is A Liter?

 A liter is a unit of volume in the metric system, equal to 1000 cubic centimeters.
-It is also defined as the volume of one kilogram of water and is equal to 33.8140226 fluid ounces.
+It is also defined as the volume of one kilogram of water equaling 33.8140226 fluid ounces.

 In the US customary and imperial systems, a liter is equal to 1 cubic decimeter or 16.9 fluid ounces.
-There are two types of ounces, US fluid ounce (fl oz) and imperial fluid ounce.
-A liter is equal to 33.814 ounces, but many ounces are in a liter depending on the type of ounce used.
+There are two types of ounces: US fluid ounce (fl oz) and imperial fluid ounce.
+One liter is equal to 33.814 ounces, but oz in a liter depends on the type of ounce used.
+Convert imperial fluid ounces versus US customary.

 Ounces conversion can be done easily by multiplying or using a calculator.
 Converting from liters to US ounces is a popular conversion.
 Liters to ounces converter and conversion tables or charts provide accurate volumes.